PatrickMargot/ufo-swarm/README.md

 # UFO SWARM
-A web game using Phaser 2.
+A web game made wtih Phaser 2.
-This game was made as my final project at high school.
+This game was made for my final project in 9nth grade.

-You can play it online [here](https://patrickmargot.github.io/ufo-swarm/).
+You can play it online here: https://patrickmargot.github.io/ufo-swarm/.

-Since it was one of my first big coding project, the code is really messy.
+Since it was my first big coding project, the code is messy.
-I might rework and upgrade it to a Phaser 3 game.

 Soundtrack: https://soundcloud.com/degitx/pixel-rain